neclimdul/marketo-rest/docs/Identity/Api/IdentityApi.md

 Identity

-Retrieve an access token from Marketo.
+Retrieve an access token from Marketo Engage.
 Calls to this endpoint are not counted towards API call limit.

 ### Example

 ```php
 <?php
 require_once(__DIR__ . '/vendor/autoload.php');

 $apiInstance = new NecLimDul\MarketoRest\Identity\Api\IdentityApi(